HIV Treatment Decision Making

-HIV antiretroviral treatment (ART) can dramatically change how you function, extending your life.
+HIV antiretroviral treatment (ART) can dramatically change how you function, extending your life, possibly into your 70s.
 But it can also affect you emotionally.
-Starting HIV treatment could mean you take it for the rest of your life, so you need to be prepared for that commitment.
-If you miss doses or stop taking the pills, HIV can become resistant, and your options become limited.
+There’s no cure for HIV, so treatment is lifelong once you start and you need to be prepared for that commitment.
+If you miss doses or stop taking the pills, they can stop working against HIV.
+Other treatment options can become limited.
 Exploring how you think and feel about taking ART can help you move confidently into it.

 What do you think about taking antiretrovirals?